-Our reliance on Sopharma exposes us to the following additional risks:
+Our reliance on Sopharma and potential other third-party manufacturers exposes us to the following additional risks:

-- Sopharma might be unable to timely manufacture cytisinicline or produce the quantity and quality required to meet our clinical and commercial needs, if any; - we may be unable to identify manufacturers other than Sopharma on acceptable terms or at all; - Sopharma may not be able to execute our manufacturing procedures appropriately; - Sopharma may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Sopharma is or will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMPs and other government regulations and corresponding foreign standards.
-We do not have control over Sopharma's compliance with these regulations and standards; - we may not own, or may have to share, the intellectual property rights to any improvements made by Sopharma in the manufacturing process for cytisinicline; - we do not own all the intellectual property rights to cytisinicline, and Sopharma could license such rights to third parties or begin supplying other third parties with cytisinicline; and - Sopharma could breach or terminate their agreement with us.
+- Sopharma and potential other third-party manufacturers might be unable to timely manufacture cytisinicline or produce the quantity and quality required to meet our clinical and commercial needs, if any; - we may be unable to identify and retain manufacturers other than Sopharma on acceptable terms or at all;

+- Sopharma and potential other third-party manufacturers may not be able to execute our manufacturing procedures appropriately; - Sopharma and potential other third-party manufacturers may not perform as agreed or may not remain in the contract manufacturing business for the time required to supply our clinical trials or to successfully produce, store and distribute our products; - Sopharma and potential other third-party manufacturers are or will be subject to ongoing periodic unannounced inspection by the FDA and corresponding state agencies to ensure strict compliance with cGMPs and other government regulations and corresponding foreign standards.
+We do not have control over Sopharma's compliance with these regulations and standards; - we may not own, or may have to share, the intellectual property rights to any improvements made by Sopharma and potential other third-party manufacturers in the manufacturing process for cytisinicline; - we do not own all the intellectual property rights to cytisinicline, and Sopharma and potential other third-party manufacturers could license such rights to third parties or begin supplying other third parties with cytisinicline; and - Sopharma and potential other third-party manufacturers could breach or terminate their agreement with us.